table46awshackathon/lambda-remove-pii/README.md

 # Lambda function that removes all Personal Identifiable Information (PII)

-- The Lambda function will react to S3 events
+- The Lambda function reacts to S3 put events, removes PII and stores it to a different location.

 ## Instalation